tylertraviss/TalentAgencySystem/docs/Design Patterns.md

 # Design Patterns

 ### Memento
-This was used to create undo functionality.
-A Memento class was created to grab a company state and set a company state.
+The Memento pattern was chosen to create undo functionality for our Company state.
+A Memento class is created to grab a company state and set a company state.
+This allows the users to undo any changes made to Company if needing to.
 ```java
 public class Memento {
     private Company companyState;